 Some argue that allowing the DOD to conduct its own background investigations would make the process more sluggish because it would just duplicate services already available elsewhere, the article stated.

 The security clearance backlog increased significantly in 2014 when the Office of Personnel Management terminated its contract with USIS.
 At that time, USIS conducted more than half of the government’s background checks.
 Federal officials also tightened the background check process following the Edward Snowden leaks, Nextgov reported.
 This resulted in potential employees and contractors having to wait months to start work.
+For further information about clearance investigation backlog, click here.

 It takes approximately four months for an applicant to receive a secret clearance designation.
 For those who require a top secret clearance to perform their jobs, the investigation process takes up to 10 months.